How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Let’s find out.

-What to see and do in Shibuya and Harajuku
+What to Do in Shibuya and Harajuku

 Shibuya Crossing – Can’t miss this fun neon-saturated crosswalk!